 Our Associate Resource Groups are well positioned to help their members develop leadership skills and talent.
 By offering workshops, career development activities and project management opportunities, members can learn and strengthen skills that are directly transferrable to their jobs or even help develop them for future advancement.

-To supplement our internal training and educational initiatives, we are working on talent acquisition strategies that enhance our efforts to recruit from diverse talent pools.
+In addition to our internal training and educational initiatives, we are working on talent acquisition strategies that enhance our efforts to recruit from diverse talent pools.
 We attend conferences, leverage social media, and partner with several community-based and business networks.
 In the U.S., these partnerships include the National Urban League and the National Council of La Raza.
-We also belong to Conexion in Boston and on a national level, The Partnership.
+We also belong to Conexion in Boston and, on a national level, The Partnership.
 Conexion pairs Latino Associates with a seasoned mentor at organizations in other industries and provides workshops in leadership.
 The Partnership offers year-long programs in leadership and cultural navigation for early- to mid-career Associates, as well as the Next Generation Executive Program, a five-month training course.
 In addition, we actively bring together Associate alumni of both programs in order to build a network that can support participants and encourage learning.
-To date, we have over 400 Associates of diverse ethnic and racial backgrounds who are alumni of The Partnership programs.
+To date, we have over 400 Associates of diverse ethnic or racial backgrounds who are alumni of The Partnership programs.
 We also attend college job fairs including several that offer specialized development for members of racially or ethnically diverse groups in higher education such as ALANA.

 Below are some of our more recently received distinctions:

-1 Managerial is defined as Assistant Store Manager (or equivalent level) and above, across the Company.
+1 Managerial positions are defined as Assistant Store Manager (or equivalent level) and above across the Company.

-2 Data on ethnic and racial diversity not available outside the U.S. Statistics for U.S. Associates are based on racial/ethnic designations used by the Equal Opportunity Employment Commission.
+3 Data on ethnic and racial diversity not available outside the U.S. Statistics for U.S. Associates are based on racial/ethnic designations used by the Equal Opportunity Employment Commission.